 The rest of the paper is organized as follows.
 In Section~\ref{BI}, we first give a brief introduction of the Bayesian inversion and the MCMC to explore the posterior density distribution.
-Then we introduce two new estimators, the local MAP and local CM.
-In Section~\ref{ISpec}, an inverse spectral problem is considered.
-Given a Stekloff eigenvalue, the inverse problem is to reconstruct the index of refraction.
-The posterior probability distribution indicates that there exist at least two solutions.
-In Section~\ref{IMed}, the inverse problem is to reconstruct the wave speed using data on a line segment.
+Then we define the LMAP and LCM.
+Section~\ref{Kmeans} describes how to compute the LMAPs and LCMs.
+In Section~\ref{ISpec}, we consider an inverse spectral problem to reconstruct the index of refraction given a Stekloff eigenvalue.
+In Section~\ref{IMed}, the inverse problem is to reconstruct the wave speed using the data on a line segment.
 In Section~\ref{ISou}, we consider a problem to reconstruct the location of an acoustic point source using the data at a single point.